guilherme-codes/htmg/README.md

   - [] build script?
   - [] init script?

-- All or Nothing: if the process fail in any step, it shoul be interrupted and the dist folder should be deleted.
+- All or Nothing operation: if the process fail in any step, it should be interrupted and the dist folder should be deleted.